larseggert/ietf-and-trust/draft-eggert-ietf-and-trust.md

 ---
 title: "The Relationship between the IETF and its Trust"
-# abbrev: "TODO - Abbreviation"
+abbrev: The IETF and the IETF Trust
 category: bcp

 docname: draft-eggert-ietf-and-trust-latest